connet-dev/connet/README.md

 # other options for the url field:
-url = "tls://localhost:3000" # a TLS destination to connect to url = "http://localhost:3000/path" # an HTTP destination to connect to as a reverse proxy, path rewrite included url = "https://localhost:3000" # an https destination to connect to as a reverse proxy url = "file:///absolute/path" # an absolute file path to serve over http url = "file:./relative/path" # a relativefile path to serve over http cas-file = "/path/to/cas/file" # if connecting via tls/https, certificate authorities if not publicly trusted
+url = "tls://localhost:3000" # a TLS destination to connect to url = "http://localhost:3000/path" # an HTTP destination to connect to as a reverse proxy, path rewrite included url = "https://localhost:3000" # an HTTPS destination to connect to as a reverse proxy url = "file:///absolute/path" # an absolute file path to serve over HTTP url = "file:./relative/path" # a relative file path to serve over HTTP cas-file = "/path/to/cas/file" # if connecting via TLS/HTTPS, certificate authorities if not publicly trusted
                                # `insecure-skip-verify` is a special value, to not verify self-signed certificates
-cert-file = "/path/to/cert/file" # when connecting via tls/https, client certificate to present (mutual tls) key-file = "/path/to/key/file" # when connecting via tls/https, client certificate private key to present (mutual tls)
+cert-file = "/path/to/cert/file" # when connecting via TLS/HTTPS, client certificate to present (mutual TLS) key-file = "/path/to/key/file" # when connecting via TLS/HTTPS, client certificate private key to present (mutual TLS)

 [client.destinations.serviceY]
 route = "direct" # force only direct communication between clients